2025 MAZE SOLVING COMPETITION USING INTERACTIVE AGENTS

 Objective

-Participants must navigate their agents through a multi-layered maze, interacting with other agents using strategies based on the Prisoner's Dilemma, to reach the center in the shortest time possible.
+Participants must navigate their agents through a multi-layered maze, interacting with other agents using strategies based on the Prisoner's Dilemma, to reach the exit in the shortest time possible.

 Competition Setup

-• Maze Structure: Multi-layered maze with passages connecting the layers.
+• Maze Structure: Multi-layered 2D maze with passages connecting the layers.

 • Starting Point: All agents start from the bottom layer, which has several entrances.
 Participants choose an entrance before the start.

-• Positioning: The maze uses a grid system with coordinates (i.e., x, y, layer).
+• Positioning: The maze uses a grid system with coordinates (i.e., layer, xx-position, yy-position).

 Movement Behavior